 - Lie on your left hip, legs together and right leg on top of your left.

-- Place your right hand behind your head and your left elbow stays close to your body for support.
+- Place your right hand behind your head and your left elbow close to your body for support.

 - Use your oblique muscles to raise your top leg while simultaneously raising your torso to meet it.